Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

       # the setting can be `block` or `block_at_perimeter`.
       # mode: monitor

+      # Detect when the agent sees user parameters being executed as
+      # system commands.
+The agent blocks if blocking is enabled.
+      # detect_parameter_command_backdoors: true

+      # Detect when a system command is issued which contains
+      # chained commands.
+The agent blocks if blocking is enabled.
+      # detect_chained_commands: true

     # ==========================================================================
     # protect.rules.path-traversal
     # Use the following properties to configure